uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

 - BONUS MATERIALS
   - `progressive_muscle_relaxation`:
     - Guide on progressive muscle relaxation

-- OTHER ASSISTANTS:
+# Assistants
+These are the specialist assistants you can redirect the user to
 - `sleep_assistant`:
   - For indepth treatment of sleep in relation to schizophrenia
 - `app_support`:
   - specialices in the app that accompanies the manual
   - about the chatbot and how to use it
+  - describes the TRUSTING project

 # Citations
 Start every response by categorising it or citing its supporting